top of page

 COACHING NOTES:

-What is meant by "real" here is permanence, that which is unchanging.
-If you think about it, almost everything that we consider to be important is transient and fleeting.
+1. If you think about it, almost everything that we consider to be important is transient and fleeting.

-3. The Freedom of Not Arguing With Reality
+3. Stop Arguing With Reality

 “If you think that people should be nice to one another, then by all means be nice.

-But when you project that belief onto the people and the world around you as if it were an objective reality, or worse still, as if it were their job to be nice to you, you put yourself at odds with what is, and suffering will surely follow.”
+But when you project that belief onto the people and the world around you as if it were an objective reality, or worse still, as if it were their job to be nice to you, you put yourself at odds with what is, and suffering will surely follow.

-“When you argue with reality, reality always wins.”
+When you argue with reality, reality always wins.

 ~Adyashanti